Spiritual-Entanglement/rumc-snsg/Revelation/03-InterpretingTheMystery-Part01.md

   - Theologian from N. Africa.
   - His work has a huge impact on Western thought both secular and Christian.
   - **Opposed** the Donatists,
-    - he did incorporate some of Tyconius's ideas.
+    - BUT, he did incorporate some of Tyconius's ideas.
   - From Tyconius's ideas allow one to read Revelation and apply it to the Christian interior life no matter the time or place.
   - We enter the millennial kingdom at our baptism: the first ressurection.
     - we participate in that with Christ through water baptism.